kutec/kutec-content/html/Semantic HTML5 - A Complete Guide to SEO-Friendly, Accessible Markup/index.md

   - accessibility
 lastmod: 2021-04-29T11:32:09.599Z
 ---
-If you see two decade ago, we had table based HTML layouts for web pages.
+If you see two decade ago, we had table-based HTML layouts for the web pages.

-Adn if you've worked with earlier versions of HTML, such as XHTML or HTML4, you're likely familiar with the page structure that relied heavily on `<div>` elements.
+Then if you are earlier versions of HTML, such as XHTML or HTML4, you're likely familiar with the page structure that relied heavily on `<div>` elements.

 ### HTML - Old Code Example
 ```